 6. Your Late Nights Could Become Your Dream Job

-If you know your audience as much as Freelancer knows theirs, you’ll be able to create some direct subject lines that connect with their situation.
-This email subject line delivers the right amount of curiosity for night owls to click to see how they can spend their late night hours making money.
+If you know your audience as much as Freelancer knows theirs, you’ll be able to create direct subject lines that connect with their situation.
+This email subject line delivers the right amount of curiosity for night owls to click to see how they can spend their late-night hours making money.

-Spark curiosity with your subscribers by asking questions, sharing information, and make promises which you can deliver.
-If you can tap into the “human side” of your subscribers by sharing a glimpse into your real world, it’s a great way to generate more email opens.
+Spark curiosity with your subscribers by asking questions, sharing information, and making promises you can deliver.
+If you can tap into the “human side” of your subscribers by sharing a glimpse into your natural world, it’s a great way to generate more email opens.